EvelynSchwab/EvelynSchwab.github.io/content/documentation/modularCameraDynamics/index.md

 # Creating New Camera Stacks
 Start by creating a new data asset of type `CDCameraData`.

-Within this class you will find an array of Instanced Camera Modifiers, which you can add new modifier instances to.
-Selecting from the drop down, you can choose any instanced camera modifier subclasses.
+Within this class, you will find an array of Instanced Camera Modifiers, which you can add new modifier instances to.
+Selecting from the drop-down, you can choose any instanced camera modifier subclasses.

 Because these objects are instanced inline, you can customise their values here without needing to create subclasses for each variation of the camera behaviour.
 You can also adjust their values during play-in-editor sessions, and those changes will update in real-time (adding new modifiers or repositioning them will not update during PIE).